 General anti-avoidance rule in respect of income tax

-The Income Tax Act (the Tax Act) contains a general anti-avoidance rule (GAAR), which may be applied to deny a tax benefit otherwise available under the Tax Act where certain conditions are met.
-In considering whether the GAAR applies, a court will generally consider whether there was a tax benefit, whether the transaction (or series of transactions) giving rise to the tax benefit was an 'avoidance transaction' and whether the avoidance transaction giving rise to the tax benefit was abusive.
+The Income Tax Act (Tax Act) contains a general anti-avoidance rule (GAAR), which may be applied to deny a tax benefit otherwise available under the Tax Act where certain conditions are met.
+In considering whether the GAAR applies, a court will generally consider whether there was a tax benefit, whether the transaction (or series of transactions) giving rise to the tax benefit was an avoidance transaction and whether the avoidance transaction giving rise to the tax benefit was abusive.

-The CRA has launched the Offshore Tax Informant Program, under which the CRA will enter into a contract to provide financial compensation to individuals who provide information that leads to the assessment and collection of additional federal taxes in excess of C$100,000, provided all recourse rights associated with the assessment have expired and where the non-compliant activity involves property located outside Canada or certain other foreign elements.
-Banks and other financial intermediaries are required to report international electronic funds transfers of C$10,000 and over, to the CRA.
+The CRA has launched the offshore tax informant programme, under which the CRA will enter into a contract to provide financial compensation to individuals who provide information that leads to the assessment and collection of additional federal taxes in excess of C$100,000, provided all recourse rights associated with the assessment have expired and the non-compliant activity involves property located outside Canada or certain other foreign elements.
+As of 2020, the CRA has assessed over C$60 million in additional taxes.
+Banks and other financial intermediaries are required to report international electronic funds transfers of C$10,000 and over to the CRA.
 Such transfers are currently reported to Canada's Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
-The CRA's Related Party Audit Program (RPAP) is ongoing, under which individuals, including high net worth individuals (generally, with over C$50 million) or those with complex planning using many related entities, have been asked to provide detailed information and supporting documents about Canadian and foreign interests.
+The CRA's related party audit programme (RPAP) is ongoing, under which individuals, including high-net-worth individuals (generally, with over C$50 million) or those with complex planning using many related entities, have been asked to provide detailed information and supporting documents about Canadian and foreign interests.
 Thresholds relating to value and complexity have been relaxed, and individuals not under audit are also being asked for such information.
 There are over 30 audit teams across the country involved in the RPAP programme.
-Over 600 audits are currently in place and between 2014 to 2019, more than 900 audits were completed.
+Between 2014 to 2019, more than 900 audits were completed.
+However, in response to a question tabled in Parliament in June 2021, the CRA says that to date there have been no prosecutions or convictions, but that it has referred 44 cases to its criminal investigations programme since 2015, only two of which proceeded to federal prosecutors with no charges laid afterwards.
+The lack of prosecutions follows more than 6.770 audits since 2015.
+However, about 3,000 cases are ongoing, some in the court process.
 An aggressive tax planning reporting regime generally requires advisers to report to the CRA information concerning certain transactions on Form RC312 by 30 June of the following year.
 Reportable transactions or a reportable series of transactions will generally include an avoidance transaction or series of transactions for the purposes of GAAR if they feature two of the following: contingent fees, confidentiality protection or contractual protection.
-Where the form is not filed, the denial of tax benefits and possible penalties may result.
+Where the Form is not filed, a denial of tax benefits and possible penalties may result.

 iii Cross-border structuring